Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool's purpose: 'Section 1202 Qualified Small Business Stock (QSBS) qualification check.'
-It also distinguishes from the sibling tool `amt_iso_optimize` by noting that it should be used first for AMT timing.
+The description clearly defines the tool as a 'Section 1202 Qualified Small Business Stock (QSBS) qualification check', with a specific verb 'qualification check' and resource 'QSBS'.
+It distinguishes itself from sibling tools by directing users to `amt_iso_optimize` for AMT timing issues.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.